An Overview of Skiing in Queenstown and Wanaka

-Now available for this coming ski season: Discounted rates for minimum stay of 3 nights for both the Cottage and the Apartment. $280 per night for 3 people.
+Early Bird Specials, Discounted rates for minimum stays of 3 and 7 nights for both the Cottage and the Apartment. $300 per night.
 The Cherry Tree house room rate for 10 nights or more is is $300 per night, if you book early.
 There are other rating options available.

 Check our availability online with no obligation.

-Linen is provided with use of the laundry and hot tub.
+Linen is provided, use of the laundry and hot tub.